DarkEyes/EDOIF/README.md

 ===========================================================
 [![Travis CI build status](https://travis-ci.com/DarkEyes/EDOIF.svg?branch=master)](https://travis-ci.com/DarkEyes/EDOIF/)[![minimal R version](https://img.shields.io/badge/R%3E%3D-3.5.0-6666ff.svg)](https://cran.r-project.org/)[![License](https://img.shields.io/badge/License-BSD%203--Clause-orange.svg)](https://spdx.org/licenses/BSD-3-Clause.html)

-Given a dataset of careers and incomes, how large a difference of income between any pair of careers?
+Given a dataset of careers and incomes, how large a difference of income between any pair of careers would be?
 Given a dataset of travel time records, how long do we need to spend more when choosing a public transportation mode A instead of B to travel?
 In this work, we developed a framework to solve these problems named "EDOIF".

-EDOIF is a non-parametric  framework  based on  Estimation Statistics principle.
-Its main purpose is to  infer orders of empirical distributions from different categories base on a probability of finding a value in one distribution that greater than the expectation of another distribution.
+EDOIF is a nonparametric  framework  based on  "Estimation Statistics" principle.
+Its main purpose is to  infer orders of empirical distributions from different categories based on a probability of finding a value in one distribution that is greater than an expectation of another distribution.
 Given a set of ordered-pair of real-category values the framework is capable of

 1) inferring orders of  domination  of  categories  and  representing  orders  in  a form of a graph;
 2) estimating  magnitude  of  difference  between  a  pair  of categories in forms of confidence intervals; and